Monte9/react-native-ratings/README.md

 ### Example

-Look at the [expo_example](https://github.com/Monte9/react-native-ratings/tree/master/expo_example) folder to run the expo app locally.
+Look at the [`expo_example`](https://github.com/Monte9/react-native-ratings/tree/master/expo_example) folder to run the expo app locally.

 <br />

+## Feedback

-**This repo is being actively manitained.
-Feel free to open a new Issue with a `Feature Request` or submit a PR with an `Enhancement`.**
+This repo is being actively manitained.
+Feel free to open a new Issue with a `Feature Request` or submit a PR with an `Enhancement`.